CarlosLeyvaAyala/Max-Sick-Gains/README.md

 NPCs body shapes can be varied as well.

+This mod's philosophy is to **make people to look like they should according to their profession**.\
+Warriors should be muscular and ripped, mages should be thin... or even fat and flabby.

 # Features

 - Change fitness levels (stages) by training.
-- Player can have a different body shape and/or muscle definition at each stage.
+- Player can have a different body shape (Bodyslide preset) and/or muscle definition at each stage.
 - Unlimited fitness levels for PC.
 - Unlimited body types for NPCs.
+- Works for men and women alike.
 - All vanilla races supported.
+- Custom race support is possible with almost no hassle.
 - Optional use of normal maps to make characters ripped/fat/plain according to their body type (this means: no fat bodies with ripped abs).
+- Total control on how each NPC should look like.
+No randomness for the sake of randomness.

+It's as simple to use as it can be.

+- Powerful and flexible.
+- No patches.
+- No need to delve into arcane configuration files.
+This mod does that for you.

+# Features for modders

+Want your mod to take into account how your PC looks like?
+It's a breeze to integrate it with mine.

+- An easy to use API for quickly integration.
+- Communication with external mods via mod events.
+- Functions to save data related to this mod.

 # Requirements

 As a player, you need these mods and all their requirements to make it work.

 - Skyrim SE
-- NiOverride ([Racemenu][])
 - [Bodyslide][]
-- Bodyslide presets
+- [iWant Widgets][]
 - [JContainers SE][jcontainers-se]
 - [MCM Helper][]
 - [Papyrus Util][]
+- NiOverride ([Racemenu][])
+- Some Bodyslide presets

 ## Integrations